 Since the initial discovery many more Muuh colonies have been encountered in a large and sparsely settled volume of space to rimward of the Terragen Sphere; this is presumably the remnant of the old Muuh Empire.
 A border zone has been established in this region, centered on the Pluton Volume; many cold-loving Terragen clades have migrated there, as well as representatives of the race of Soft Ones known as the Epp.
 As is well known, the region was devastated during the so-called Epp War, which was the first time that the Muuh revealed their ancient System of Response defenses.

 The Muuh do not consider sub-relativistic journeys to be slow, especially since they tend to freeze themselves during the trip and things do not change much between departure and arrival anyway.
 Their technology is largely cryobiological, based on low-temperature life feeding on Titan-like or Kuiper-belt environments and growing the necessary structures out of polymers, ice and frozen gas.

 Muuh and To'ul'hs have some similarities despite their tremendously different biochemistries.
 Both come from dark worlds where nutrients descend from above, and both employ echolocation and other non-visual senses.
 This has given them somewhat similar basic view of reality, making it easier for them to understand each other than humans and most other Terragens.
-It appears the Muuh regard humans and their offspring as yet another hotheaded Inner System species-complex with more energy than style, although the Muuh have to hand it to them that they have some useful technology and original perspectives.
-Trade exchange has been profitable for both groups, although it is clear that the Muuh are not interested in becoming part of any human political organisation, despite having worked closely with the Archailects during the Epp War.
+It appears the Muuh regard humans and their offspring as yet another hotheaded Inner System species-complex with more energy than style, although some Muuh informants say they have to hand it to the Terragens that they have some useful technology and original perspectives.
+Trade exchange has been profitable for both groups, although it is clear that the Muuh are not interested in becoming part of any Terragen political organisation, despite some of them having worked closely with the Archailects during the Epp War.

 - Cygnus X-1 - Text by Steve Bowers